iouwon/blabber/README.md

 Unattended coding demo called blabber console app that mimics social media messaging

+Run the application with gradle (I'm using version 2.3) from the project root using "gradle -q run"

+Users submit commands to the application.
+There are four commands. commands always start with the user’s name.
+<user name> -> <message>            //posts a message from the user to their timeline
+<user name>                         //publishes the user's timeline
+<user name> follows <another user>  //first user follows the second user
+<user name> wall                    //publishes the user's posts interspersed in time order with all the posts of those they're following

 I have taken the approach of immutability over mutabilty to approach referential transparency and an ability to reason about the code without any unexpected side effects.
 I have tried to do this without sacrificing performance where possible.
 To this end I found guava quite unuseful as an immutable collections library and preferred the out of the box facilities that java provided.
 Scala's immutable collection library stands head and shoulders above these.

 Thought about using TotallyLazy but seemed like a lot of project just to be a bit syntactically nicer for this task.
 Using scala collections in java is... well... less said the better.